 The Modern Solution

 If a wild animal is acting oddly and being aggressive toward humans, it’s important to call local animal control or police.
 But if you’re having an issue with wildlife on your property, Modern Pest’s Wildlife Control Team can help.
 They use humane methods to trap and remove nuisance wildlife.
 They also clean up and repair minor damage caused by animals.
 Exclusion techniques are then used to keep wildlife from returning to your home.
-If you’re having a problem with wildlife on your property, call Modern Pest at 1-800-323-PEST today to schedule a site consultation.
+If you’re having a problem with wildlife on your property, call Modern Pest at 1-800-323-7378 today to schedule a site consultation.